Meme-Police/cse251-course/week02/prove.md

 ## Overview

 The website `swapi.dev` contains details of all of the Star Wars films.
 You can access this information by making Internet GET requests.
-You will be retrieving the details of the 6th Star Wars film.
+You will be retrieving the details of the Star Wars Episode 3: Revenge of the Sith.

 ## Instructions